What is an Urban Clearway?

 Top Tip

-Where you see an Urban Clearway sign in operation, you will usually be required to pay and display as well, as it will be a popular area to stop (usually).
+Where you see an urban clearway sign in an area, you will often be required to pay and display as well, as it’s likely a popular area to stop.

-In some areas of London these are very clear, so be sure to look around and look at other cars to see if they have parking tickets displayed on their car.
+When I’m out taking learners on driving lessons in London these are very clear, so be sure to look around and look at other cars to see if they are displaying parking tickets.
 Many parking meters require you to pay by phone, so even looking out for other cars with tickets isn’t always a 100% guarantee.

 You will usually only be able to park in these places for a maximum of 2-4 hours.